Skip to content

 • A free trial (or free plan).
 This is a field crammed with different competitors, and telling the good from the bad just from their websites is nearly impossible (trust me, I know).
 A decent free trial—or better yet, a free plan—was needed to make this list.
 Priority was also given to apps that didn't collect credit card details.
 They're just not necessary.

-I started out with a list of almost 40 eSignature apps.
+I started out with a list of more than 40 eSignature apps.
 That was too many to meaningfully test, so I cut it down by checking out their websites and excluding any that obviously didn't meet the criteria, were clearly aimed at enterprise clients, had generally poor user reviews, or otherwise didn't look like a good fit.
+One service's blog was being used for AI link promotion spam, so it obviously couldn't be trusted to keep confidential documents safe.
 It's worth noting that I don't think any of the apps that didn't make the list aren't capable of signing documents—it's just that they aren't as nice to use, cost more, or otherwise didn't warrant a place on a best apps list.
 If you use one of them and are happy with it, that's great, but if you're looking for an app to start using, try the ones on this list first.

 For those apps that passed, I spent more time exploring the interface, trying any headline features they claimed to have, and making sure they met the rest of the criteria.
 Based on all that, here are the six best eSign apps.